mogitrash/tasks/stage2/modules/final-task/README.md

 ## Final Project

-### School's Preparation for Final Project Execution
+### School's Preparation for Final Project Executio

 1. Before the start of the final project, all the students who have not completed the last three assignments in a row are to be expelled as inactive.